NiceGitTeam/Web/_posts/2025-10-31-The-Jiggler.md

 and we're done!

-There's a lot of hype around AI at the moment, so I'm posting this an example of a best case experience, this certainly isn't typical of AI assisted coding which normally needs a **lot** more supervision and manual intervention.
+*There's a lot of hype around AI at the moment, which I don't want to add to.
+So I'm posting this an example of a best case experience, this certainly isn't typical of AI assisted coding which normally needs a **lot** more supervision and manual intervention.*

 ## The Lesson